 We do not wear the same look every day, and actually, we wear totally different styles during the day according to the situation: we get dressed to go to work, we change when we go to the gym, or we get dressed up for an important cocktail or dinner.
 When we get back home, we get dressed to go to bed.

-Although the tissue segment is not so glamorous (yet), shoppers are already purchasing according to what they want and their choices are based more and more on a variety of performance, quality and occasion – it is the perpetuation of multi-needs and the emerging of multi-shoppers.
+Although the tissue segment is not so glamorous (yet), shoppers are already purchasing according to what they want and their choices are based more and more on a variety of performance, quality, and occasion – it is the perpetuation of multi-needs and the emerging of multi-shoppers.

 Before, we had a simple need, which was easily solved with a simple solution.
 But times have changed.
-If before we needed a ‘piece of paper’ to keep our mouths clean during a meal, now it really depends what is the occasion exactly, and the diversity drives our purchase: cocktail napkins, family size for tomato sauce meals, napkins for special occasions or celebrations – birthdays, children’s birthday, thanksgiving, Christmas – takeaway product…etc, etc, etc.
+If before we needed a ‘piece of paper’ to keep our mouths clean during a meal, now it really depends what is the occasion exactly, and the diversity drives our purchase: cocktail napkins, family size for tomato sauce meals, napkins for special occasions, or celebrations – birthdays, children’s birthday, thanksgiving, Christmas – takeaway product…etc, etc, etc.

-The reason why we see the tissue portfolio expanding is because we find specific niches in the market and each SKU is delivering a unique value for each particular target.
+The reason why we see the tissue portfolio expanding is that we find specific niches in the market and each SKU is delivering a unique value for each particular target.
 It is an explosion of possibilities in a segment that was a commodity: colors, fragrances, lotions, decoration, textures, embossing, layers.
-Renova os a good example – the Portuguese brand brought to light a whole new concept and showing that “fashion” can be easily delivered by our industry, as well.
+Renova is a good example – the Portuguese brand brought to light a whole new concept and showing that “fashion” can be easily delivered by our industry, as well.

 The colorful world of RENOVA, the Portuguese brand that revolutionized the Tissue Market.

 Driving global tissue demand